UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 </details>

-For Welsh the tagger also identifies and tags Multi Word Expressions (MWE), to find these MWE's you can run the following:
+For Welsh the tagger also identifies and tags Multi-Word Expressions (MWE), to find these MWE's you can run the following:

 ``` python
 print(f'Text\tPOS\tMWE start and end index\tUSAS Tags')